aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ## Organising groups in hierarchies

 Earlier we mentioned that groups are like files in folders on your filesystem.
-Then as with folders and sub-folders, as the amount of groups we have grows, we may also wish to structure our groups in a hierarchy.
+Then as with folders and sub-folders, as the amount of groups you have grows, you may also wish to structure your groups in a hierarchy.
 Groups in AiiDA are inherently "flat", meaning groups may only contain nodes and not other groups.
 However, it is possible to construct *virtual* group hierarchies based on delimited group labels, using the `grouppath` utility.